A 401(k) is a powerful, tax-advantaged savings tool -- even without an employer match.

 The lower-income case

 On the other hand, workers who are just starting their careers could benefit from contributing to a traditional or Roth IRA instead of a 401(k) account with no match.
-For example, if your annual salary were only $32,000 and you could only sock away 6% of that for retirement, then you would be anywhere near the $5,500 IRA contribution limit.
+For example, if your annual salary were only $32,000 and you could only sock away 6% of that for retirement, then you wouldn't be anywhere near the $6,500 IRA contribution limit.

 In this example, there’s no incentive to stick with the employer-sponsored 401(k) because you don’t benefit from having a higher contribution limit.
 Additionally, young workers starting their careers have a higher chance of changing jobs several times.
-So, sticking with an IRA would allow to keep track of a single plan until they’re able to contribute more than $5,500 per year.
-Having multiple retirement accounts is generally a bad idea, after all.
+So, sticking with an IRA would allow you to keep track of a single plan until they’re able to contribute more than $6,000 per year.
+Having multiple retirement accounts is generally a bad idea, after all unless you are confident that your fees are low.

-Even when contributing to an IRA instead of a employer-sponsored 401(k), qualifying taxpayers can still take advantage of the retirement savings contributions credit, also known as saver’s credit.
-For example, a couple married filing jointly with an adjusted gross income between $37,001 and $40,000 qualify for a tax credit equal to 20% of their IRA contribution.
+Even when contributing to an IRA instead of an employer-sponsored 401(k), qualifying taxpayers can still take advantage of the retirement savings contributions credit, also known as saver’s credit.
+For example, a couple married filing jointly with an adjusted gross income between $39,501 and $43,000 qualify for a tax credit equal to 20% of their IRA contribution.

 Review our comparison of 401(k) vs. Traditional IRA vs. Roth IRA vs. myRA.